 - Stay Out of Debt- If you have a lot of debt, unexpected expenses can send your finances into a tailspin.
 If you're out of debt, you don’t have to deal with debt collectors and payments on top of dealing with a stressful emergency.

 - Have Insurance- I realize insurance can be expensive, but it’s a lot less expensive than not having insurance.
-At a minimum, make sure you have health insurance.
+At a minimum, make sure you have health insurance (here's a very affordable alternative).
 However, car insurance, home (or renter’s) insurance, life insurance, and even disability are necessary to head off any life changing emergency expenses.

 Question: Ever had an emergency that you weren’t financially prepared for?
 Leave a comment and tell me how you dealt with it.